CADLabs/ethereum-economic-model/README.md

 ### Configuration Modules

-The model is configured using configuration modules in the [model/](model/) directory:
+The model is configured using several configuration modules in the [model/](model/) directory:

 | Module | Description |
 | --- | --- |